nordcraftengine/documentation/docs/styling/conditional-styles/index.md

 - Classes are not automatically shared between elements
 - For reusable styles across multiple elements, create components instead

-This approach maintains clean separation and prevents unintended style conflicts in your website.
+This approach maintains clean separation and prevents unintended style conflicts on your website.

 ## CSS variables